cyberashna/src/README.md

 ## Troubleshooting

-### Calendar not syncing
+### Calendar not importing
-- Check that you've enabled automatic sync in settings
+- Check that you've connected a calendar
+- Verify your calendar has events this week
+- Events must have specific start times (not all-day events)
 - Verify Google Calendar API is enabled in Google Cloud Console
 - Check browser console for error messages